destinmoulton/frosty/README.md

 ### Configuration

 Copy config.template.py and name it config.py and fill in your values.
-You can use gmail (tested) or another smtp server for the email configuration.
+You can use gmail (tested) or another smtp server for the email configuration (mailgun also tested).

 ### License